What Is Predictive Scheduling? A Manager’s Guide

 How far in advance do you have to share employee schedules?

 The key to predictive scheduling is advanced notice.
 Work schedules must be given to employees days or weeks before their shifts begin.
-Schedules have to be posted seven days in advance in Oregon and 14 days in advance in Seattle, New York City, and San Francisco.
-In Washington, DC, schedules must be posted 21 days in advance.
+How many days in advance varies by city or state, so check your local laws to be sure you’re in compliance.

 While creating schedules weeks in advance might feel daunting, it doesn’t have to mean extra work.
 If you already know your employees’ availability, predictive scheduling makes it much easier to plan work around upcoming vacations, time off, or busy seasons.
 You can find out which employees are comfortable taking on extra shifts, and who might need a better work-life balance.